superctr/SGDK_Z80_C/README.md

 - 68K can halt Z80 when it is in the middle of reading stuff, so be careful when transferring commands larger than a single byte.
 - Keep in mind that the YM2612 requires a minimum waiting period between register writes, and between address and register writes.
-- As a rule of thumb, around 50 Z80 cycles are needed between register writes, and 15 cycles between register and address.
+- As a rule of thumb, around 50 Z80 cycles are needed between register writes, and 15 cycles between address and register.
 SDCC generates assembly listings (containing cycle counts) in `z80/obj`, check there for details.
 - Add nops as necessary (using inlined ASM) in the unlikely case that SDCC manages to generate code that violates the above timing rule.
 - Use fixed addresses in Z80 space for communication with the 68k.
 On the 68k side, use `#define`s and volatile pointers to read/write Z80 memory, and on the Z80 side, use the `__at (address)` to directly specify an address for a variable.
 - Make sure all your Z80 code and variables fit in 8kb of memory.
 Initialized variables take twice the amount of space.